cefolger/needsmoredojo/README.md

 Use this feature by placing the cursor near a module's path in your define statement.
 Use Ctrl+Alt+Page Up/Down to move the import and its corresponding parameter.
 This will not affect plugins at the end that do not have a corresponding parameter (such as domReady!)

+In addition to move up/down you can use send an import to the beginning or end of a define array literal with the Ctrl+Shift+O, Home and Ctrl+Shift+O, End respectively.

 ##### Remove AMD Import